waza-ari/monolog-mysql/README.md

 Homepage: http://www.d-herrmann.de/projects/monolog-mysql-handler/

+# HELP WANTED

+As I do not use this project myself anymore and I do not find the time to maintain this project as it deserves I would be happy to find someone taking it over.
+Please contact me at danielherrmann+gitlab@postep.de if you'd be interesting to take over that project.
+Thanks!

 # Installation
 monolog-mysql is available via composer.
 Just add the following line to your required section in composer.json and do a `php composer.phar update`.